Where and How to Store Water for Long-Term Use

 How to Rotate Long-Term Water Storage

 Rotating your stored water at the appropriate times is key to keeping your supply fresh and safe.
-Set a schedule based on your treatment method—rotate every 6 months or every 5 years if you have used a water preserver.
-Using the FIFO method (First In, First Out) will help you easily track and rotate the oldest containers first.
+Set a schedule based on your treatment method - rotate every 6 months or every 5 years if using a water preserver.
+Using the FIFO method (First In, First Out) helps you track and rotate the oldest containers first.
+For tanks, label clearly and set digital reminders based on your chosen rotation schedule.

 Water Container Inspections

-Water itself does not expire, but even food-grade containers that you store water in can degrade over time.
-Keep your eye on the containers and check them periodically for:
+Water itself does not expire, but containers can degrade over time.
+Routine inspections help you catch issues early.
+Inspect periodically for:

 Learn more about long-term water rotation.